sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/shrIdyAdvivedaH/nItimanjarI.md

 authority for the elucidation of his theme, nowhere makes particular references to them, though he has taken care to quote them with general references such as, **निगमान्तरब्राह्मण,** or some name of the Brāhmana such as, **कौषीतकीशतपथ** etc.,**यास्क, निरुक्त, बृहद्देवता, मनु, याज्ञवल्क्य, चारुचर्या**etc. I have thought it proper to make these general references as exact as possible by tracing them out in their particular texts.
 Although every ethical maxim versified, commented upon and elucidated by the explanation of the Vedic passages, is quite independent of another, the Vedic references embedded in them follow the order of the divisional system of the Ṛk Samhita which is noted on the margin of each page.
 This order, once or twice has been reversed in the texts of the MSS, which has been set aright here.
 On the top of each page both the divisional system of the Ṛk Samhita is maintained; thus on the right the division into Mandalas, hymns and Rcas are noted and on the left the division of Aṣṭakas, Adhyāyas and Vargas are marked.
 To maintain the symmetry of the work the remarks such as, **'ॠचोऽयमर्थः', 'तथा च बृहद्देवता'** etc. are inserted where they were wanting in the original, just in the manner in which the author himself has inserted them elsewhere.
 In many places it is found that the passages cited from the texts such as the Brhaddevatā, Vedārthadīpikā etc, are very corrupt, incorrect and sometimes insufficient too; these have been duly restored from their original texts, now available in print.
-Sometimes the readings of the**'ग’**MS. have proved superior to even those of the printed [texts.](# " The important texts of this kind have briefly been reffered to on pp. V-VI")
+Sometimes the readings of the**'ग’**MS. have proved superior to even those of the printed texts.[^5]

+[^5]: " The important texts of this kind have briefly been reffered to on pp. V-VI"

  The author of the Nītimanjarī, out of Vedabhāṣya, has selected generally the only one, viz. the Aitihāsika interpretation of Sāyana wherever he gives two; many times in ascertaining the word-meaning Dyā Dviveda has had direct recourse to the Nighantu and Yāska's Nirukta, thus differing totally from Sāyana; Pānini's rules are briefly explained.
 But all this sometimes leads to slight indistinctness of the meaning or explanation.
 To remove this drawback, if it ever be such, I have taken care to supplement them with extracts from the Vedābhaāya of Sāyana in the form of copious foot-notes.
 Many a time small particles and the words left have been restored in the body of the work itself by enclosing them in the brackets.